Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 ![image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/249701.png) **Don't Give an Inch [m]** (25 points)

-_During the battle on the bridge in the Desert Palace, do not let Horsehead move further left than this starting position_
+_During the battle on the bridge in the Desert Palace, do not let Horsehead move further left than his starting position_

 This achievement is available the second time you fight Horsehead in the Desert Palace.
 As soon as you approach him and the battle begins, immediately execute a jumping, crouching attack to hit him backwards.
 Stay aggressive as he plods forward to ensure he will not progress further than his initial position.
 The key to success is to quickly land the first attack and continue to keep up the pressure thereafter.